 And so for Veterans out there who may be listening, you know, is there something that you would be able to, just to, you know, help them to understand about.
 You know, the importance of just contacting and coming out and just, you know, that it’s okay.

 David Galloway (24:03)

 Absolutely.
-So for Veterans, I think I won?t preach behavioral health going in for talk counseling.
+So for Veterans, I think I won’t preach behavioral health going in for talk counseling.
 I think the biggest and best thing for Veterans is just building a connection, having a connection with somebody.
-If it?s a loved one that you can be completely honest with.
+If it’s a loved one that you can be completely honest with.
 Clergy, another Veteran.
-So that?s why if you call us, it won?t always be connected to talk therapy.
+So that’s why if you call us, it won’t always be connected to talk therapy.
 But if you like to hunt, we have groups that take Veterans hunting for free.
-Also, fishing, biking.
+Also, fishing and biking.
 If you like to run for some reason, there are groups of Veterans that run for fun.
-I don?t get it, but they do it.
-But if you can just build that connection.
+I don’t get it, but they do it.
+But if you can build that connection.
 The greatest thing for me was doing the peer support groups, learning from the Vietnam Vets.
 The best thing I took away.
 I had a lot of problems with driving when I got back and after roadside bombs and things, and a Vietnam Vet told me to listen to books on tape to take my mind off it.